Affidavit of residence form

 - The IRS tells you that you are subject to backup withholding because you did not report all your interest and dividends on your tax return (for reportable interest and dividends only), or

 Certain payees and payments are exempt from backup withholding.
-See the Part II instructions and the separate Instructions for the Requester of Form W-9.
+See the Part II instructions below and the separate Instructions for the Requester of Form W-9.

 Failure To Furnish TIN — If you fail to furnish your correct TIN to a requester, you are subject to a penalty of $50 for each such failure unless your failure is due to reasonable cause and not to willful neglect.